European casinos

 Basketball

-Basketball bettingAnother popular sport in Europe is basketball.
-It was first introduced in Europe in the 19th century with the first basketball event taking place in 1919 in Joinville-le-Pont, Paris.
+Unsurprisingly, basketball is also quite favoured across Europe.
+It started in the 19th century, with the first basketball event taking place in 1919 in Paris.

-Later, the popularity of this sport tripled in Europe, leading to the formation of basketball teams and leagues across the continent.
-Today, there are over 10 basketball leagues in Europe, with the Euroleague being the most prominent and a favourite among punters.
+After that, the sport’s popularity surges across the continent, leading to the launch of basketball teams and leagues.
+Nowadays, there are 10+ basketball leagues, with the Euroleague being the most prominent for wagers.

 Horse racing